SUBMISSIONS ARE CLOSED

 DC APA Film Festival is launching a new type of short screenplay competition.
-Submit a short screenplay 10 pages or less to our 2017 Film Festival.
-The winning script will be produced in partnership with Dimension FX (dimensionfx.com) and OZ Productions, which will supply a professional crew, lights, and a Red Epic Dragoon camera package to bring the film to life.
+Submit a short screenplay 10 pages or less to our 2019 Film Festival.
+The winning script will be produced in partnership with Dewey Tron Productions and OZ Productions, which will supply a professional crew, lights, and an extensive camera package to bring the film to life.

-We are looking for stories of any genre told through dynamic characters that can be produced within a budget of $4,000.
+We are looking for stories of any genre told through dynamic characters that can be produced within a budget of $5,000.
 So this means no elaborate space battles, CGI, stunts, explosions.
 Keep it simple.
-All locations must be set within a 25 radius of Washington, DC, excluding any national landmarks (i.e. washington monument, the white house, lincoln memorial).
+All locations must be set within a 25 radius of Washington, DC, excluding any national landmarks (i.e. washington monument, the White house, Lincoln memorial).
 The top 3 scripts will be read in front of a live audience, where the winning screenplay will be announced at the end.
-The winner’s script will be produced during the summer of 2017, and once complete, the final film will be shown during the 2019 festival.
+The winner’s script will be produced during the spring of 2019, and once complete, the final film will be shown during the 2019 festival.
 This year's script to screen competition is made possible with the generous funding from the DC Commission on the Arts and Humanities and the DC Mayor's Office.

 ABOUT APA FILM